-Until I acquired a German Shepherd and a Husky Malamute to guard my homes, and my person, and my family during a difficult time.
-That experience changed my perception and understanding about dogs and dog lovers, and taught me a lot about myself and about people.
+Until I acquired a German Shepherd and a Husky Malamute to help guard my homes, my person, and my family during a difficult time.
+That experience changed my perception and understanding about dogs and dog lovers, and taught me a lot about myself, about canines , and about people.

 Now these dogs were guard dogs; they lived outside and were not house dogs.
 They were good at their job wal-humdu lillaah (praise God), they were fiercely loyal and they protected, and watched over my home, my family and my children.
 They warded off strangers and let us know when we need to be on heightened alert.
 When the time arose, they handled their business like clockwork (at least one did) and I loved them for that.
 They had their own unique and individual personalities, and I became attached to them. so you can’t help but to get to know them and either like or dislike them.
 This is by the decree of Allah.
 I happen to love them.
 Don’t always like them though, because they will tear up stuff on occaision.